MSFinals-5684

 A 6-year-old boy presents to the Emergency Department with periorbital pain, ascites, and oedema.
 He has no past medical history and is typically healthy, without recent illnesses.
 Upon examination, his serum urea is elevated and protein in his urine is ++++.
 What is the probable cause of his symptoms?

-Which of the following is the most likely mechanism of this woman’s increased PTH?
+Which one of the following drugs is most likely of benefit to his renal prognosis?